Skip to main content

 1. Be friendly and enthusiastic.

-MCs set the tone for the evening so be warm and welcoming.
-If you're running a large Alpha in person, assign people as greeters so no one is missed.
+MCs set the tone for the evening and are warm and welcoming.
+The goal is to be brief and informative, with energetic enthusiasm!
 If you're running Alpha online, acknowledge people as they join the group and don't forget to smile!
+(See Alpha USA's MC Notes here.)

 2. Explain what to expect next.

 After the MC welcomes guests, provide a brief overview of what's coming up (icebreaker/meal, video, discussion groups).
-If you're running an Alpha in person, explain how the food will be served and how long mealtime will be.
+Explain how the food will be served and how long mealtime will be.
 Briefly describe what the meal is and if there are any vegetarian options.

 Alpha is designed for people who have questions about life, faith, and meaning.
 If you're not a Christian or believe in God, you're in the right place!
 This is a safe place to explore and ask honest questions.

-As the schedule changes, keep guests updated.
-For an in-person Alpha, give a 5-minute notice before dinner ends.
+Keep guests updated as you transition to the next activity.
+Give a 5-minute notice before dinner ends.
 Explain where people can put their plates and cutlery, and point out where the washrooms are.
-If you are providing Alpha Guest Guides or the weekly handouts, tell people where they can pick them up.
+If you are providing Alpha Guest Guides or the weekly handouts, point out to people where they can pick them up.

-After the video has finished, tell guests how long they will be in their small groups for discussion.
-If the groups will be meeting in different rooms, provide instruction for this as well.
-If you're using the Guest Sign-up Form, explain where they can be dropped off.
+After the video has finished, let guests know how long they will be in their small groups for discussion.
+If the groups will be meeting in different rooms, provide instructions for this as well.
+If you're using the Guest Sign-up Form on Week 1, explain where they can be handed in.

-Provide a 5-minute warning before discussion time ends (use a phone ringer or bell) and always end the evening on time each week to be respectful of your guests' time.
+Provide a 5-minute warning before discussion time ends and always end the evening on time each week to be respectful of your guests' time.

 We hope you had some fun together tonight.
 Next week the big question is "Who Is Jesus?"
 We'll examine historical evidence as well as proof if Jesus was more than just a moral religious teacher.